mongodb/specifications/source/causal-consistency/causal-consistency.rst

 MUST NOT have an ``afterClusterTime`` field added to them.

-When executing a causally consistent read, the ``afterClusterTime`` field MUST be sent when connected to a replica set or a sharded cluster, and MUST NOT be sent when connected to a standalone.
+When executing a causally consistent read, the ``afterClusterTime`` field MUST be sent when connected to a deployment that supports cluster times, and MUST NOT be sent when connected to a deployment that does not support cluster times.

 Unacknowledged writes
 =====================